Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 - _Loading Bar_ - To give the website a more user friendly design whilst waiting for the pages to load.

-- _Confirmation Emails_ - Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in the future as the user alreday gets a pop up informing them that the email has successfully been sent.

 ### Bugs and Fixes Implemented after Testing -

 - _Background Colour_ - Changed the contact us form's background color to ![#fff](https://placehold.it/15/FFF/000000?text=+) #fff white as in the feedback it was found harder to see with ##f8d59c.